discourse/all-the-plugins/README.md

 ### Contributing your own plugin

-If you have a plugin you would like included in the meta repo create a PR to add the repository to plugins.txt
+If you have a plugin you would like included in the meta repo create a PR to add the repository to third-party.txt

 Also, please make sure you publish your plugin at https://meta.discourse.org/c/plugin